anapetrovska/ssacps_simulation/README.md

 2. Launching  the robots' ROS nodes
    Start everything from the corresponding launch file: `roslaunch launch_file.launch`

-In this repository, go to the directory of the use case you want to launch.
+In this repository, go to the directory of the system that you want to launch.

-Multi-Robot-Cleaning in __Gazebo__:
+Multi-Robot System in __Gazebo__:
 1. Specify the Turtlebot 3 model once in both terminals: `export TURTLEBOT3_MODEL=burger`
 2. `roslaunch simulation_multi_robot.launch`
 3. `roslaunch multi_robot_launch.launch`